Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-lists.md

 ## Increasing Complexity

-Our loop logic can be more complex, and include conditionals, calculations, and function calls.
+As mentioned earlier in this lesson, our loop logic can be more complex, and include conditionals, calculations, and function calls.

 ```python
 prices = [18.99, 56.00, 48.50, 18.50]